Discovering environments with XRM: Acknowledgements

 \section{Acknowledgements}

-We thank Kartik Ahuja, Mart\'in Arjovsky, L\'eon Bottou, Kamalika Chaudhuri, Cijo Jose, Reyhane Askari Hemmat, Polina Kirichenko and others for fruitful discussions.
+We thank Kartik Ahuja, Mart\'in Arjovsky, L\'eon Bottou, Kamalika Chaudhuri, Cijo Jose, Reyhane Askari Hemmat and Polina Kirichenko for fruitful discussions.
 We thank the FAIR leadership for their help in publishing this manuscript.